-In 2023, PWD partially funded four new agricultural projects in the Schuylkill River Watershed:
+In 2024, PWD partially or fully funded four new agricultural projects in the Schuylkill River Watershed:

-PHILLIPS FARM, 2023 SRRF GRANT RECIPIENT
+WEINSTEIGER FARM, 2024 SRRF GRANT RECIPIENT

-The Phillips Family Farm is a steer operation located in the headwaters of Maiden Creek in Lenhartsville, Berks County.
-An unnamed headwaters tributary to the Maiden Creek originates on the farm's land.
-Currently, the farmers utilize an outdated barnyard heavy use area absent of stormwater controls to house more than 100 steer.
-There is also no central manure storage system on the farm, allowing nutrients, sediment, and pathogens to run off into the headwaters tributary of Maiden Creek, which eventually drains into the Schuylkill River.
+The Weinsteiger Farm is a beef operation located in the headwaters of the Perkiomen Creek in Leesport, Berks County.
+An unnamed headwaters tributary to the West Branch of the Perkiomen Creek flows through the farm's land.
+Currently, the farmer utilizes an unroofed earthen heavy use area absent of stormwater controls for the farm's nearly 50 cows.
+There is also no central manure storage system on the farm, allowing nutrients, sediment, and pathogens to run off into the headwaters tributary of the Perkiomen Creek, which eventually drains into the Schuylkill River.

-The shovel-ready project suite includes the installation of a 6-month-capacity manure storage facility, a roofed barnyard and heavy use area, installation of a water well to allow for the elimination of animal access to the unnamed tributary, and the creation of a 35-foot riparian buffer.
-The project has a cash match from NRCS of more than \$204,000.
+The shovel-ready project suite includes the installation of a 6-month-capacity manure storage facility, a roofed heavy use area, installation of a pipeline and watering facilities to allow for the elimination of animal access to the unnamed tributary, and 540 feet of streambank fencing.
+The project is estimated to reduce nutrient loading to the Perkiomen's unnamed tributary by 2,739 lbs. of nitrogen and 1,743 lbs. of phosphorus annually.